PolarRES aimed to close critical knowledge gaps on the influence of Polar changes on the global climate system.

 Impacts

 The current generation of climate models (e.g., CMIP6) provide a nonspecific, unified response from multiple models rather than the true diverse response we experience with climate change.
-In response, the storyline approach developed by PolarRES allows us to study multiple outcomes of climate change and analyse a wider range of environmental changes.
-With this storyline approach we can improve the quality of information obtained from climate models.
+In response, the storyline approach developed by PolarRES enabled us to study multiple outcomes of climate change and analyse a wider range of environmental changes.
+With this storyline approach we improved the quality of information obtained from climate models.

-PolarRES’s storylines are connected to environmental risks which will help us understand the Arctic and Antarctic climate systems.
-The impact from the storylines on these environmental risks will vary by hemisphere and their individual dynamics.
+PolarRES’s storylines are connected to environmental risks which helped us understand the Arctic and Antarctic climate systems.
+The impact from the storylines on these environmental risks vary by hemisphere and their individual dynamics.

 Tools & Solutions

-PolarRES will produce legacy web portal where all results and deliverables will be available per theme, impact, and target group.
+PolarRES has produced a legacy web portal where all results and deliverables are available per theme, impact, and target group.
 This will ensure a lasting valuation of PolarRES’s findings.

 The Polar (change) Explorer tool is here.